 - Historical-Domain Character

-- Historical Hero Upgrade: Fiction often glosses over the more questionable politics and acts of the leaders and the group as a whole.
+- Historical Hero Upgrade: Fiction (especially the most sympathetic ones) often glosses over the more questionable politics and acts of the leaders and the group as a whole.

 - Incurable Cough of Death: Okita Sōji died young from tuberculosis, and he's often portrayed as romantically coughing up blood mid-battle (even though he expired at home; he did collapse during the Ikeda-ya raid, which is often attributed to the onset of his tuberculosis, but it's not entirely clear if this was really the case or if he actually coughed up blood during that specific incident).